Estate Planning Services

 Have you put off planning your estate?
 With NCH it’s easy and can help ease the burden on your family in the event of your passing.

 Simply put, will and estate planning, is the process of arranging one’s affairs for when they pass away.
 Partnering with our in-house, independent law firm, NCH provides a variety of estate planning options from revocable living trusts to multi-generational dynasty trusts.

 There are many benefits of estate planning, but the primary benefit is that it allows you to make decisions about the distribution of your wealth, otherwise decided by a probate judge.
 To most, this sounds straightforward – you dictate how and to whom to distribute your assets after you pass away.
 But the reality isn’t always so simple.

-A few factors to consider when preparing an estate plan, include the following:
+A few factors to consider when preparing an estate plan:

 - The value and types of your assets

 - Your current and future income